sonny-tel/Ion/README.md

 * Northstar for inspiring me to stick it to the man and waste my time on this terrible game still after how many years
 * Knightfire-rdp for his pretty ok core banner indicator mod which I ~~stole~~ used for damage indicators.
 * Also Knightfire-rdp for writing the installation instructions
+* Ado_ for making all the cool cover art for this.
+They have a [SteamGrid](https://www.steamgriddb.com/profile/76561199101934933) profile which has stuff for this project which you can check out.
+* Allusive for being weird